 Rent is often paid weekly instead of monthly, so this is a good thing to keep in mind.
 Stepabroad’s programs help you with finding a place to live too.

-Food, bus fare, clothes and plenty more Australian goodness easily compares in price to its Canadian counterpart… the one thing that does not compare is alcohol.
+Food, bus fare, clothes and plenty more Australian goodness easily compares at price to its Canadian counterpart… the one thing that does not compare is alcohol.

 There are amazing cocktails, wines, and beers in the land down under, but oh-my are they pricey!
 Finding a cocktail for $20 is a good deal, to give you an idea.

-Australians have the reputation to enjoy a good party, but you might want to stock up at the bottle-o (that’s Australian for liquor store) before a night out to save your Aussie dollars.
+Australians have a reputation to enjoy a good party, but you might want to stock up at the bottle-o (that’s Australian for liquor store) before a night out to save your Aussie dollars.